Back to blog

 Find a data provider directly

 Another option is finding a data provider directly.
 One public web data provider that can help you build your data product or extract deep insights into investment opportunities is Coresignal.
-We can offer you broad coverage of over 3B public web data records from multiple sources, such as Indeed, Owler, and more.
+We can offer you broad coverage of over 4.5 billion public web data records from multiple sources, such as Indeed, Owler, and more.
 Talking about more, the data is always fresh so you won't have to worry about inaccuracies.

 Also, we believe in data collection ethics and collect only publicly available data and only personal data that is related to businesses.
 We also do not gather contact data to prevent spam emails to the data subjects in our databases